richb-hanover/CeroWrtScripts/README.md

 * Scripts that measure the performance of your router or offer load to the network for testing.

-* Scripts to configure the CeroWrt router consistently after flashing factory firmware, and set up a IPv6 6-in-4 tunnel to TunnelBroker.net.
+* Script to configure the CeroWrt router consistently after flashing factory firmware.

+* Script to set up a IPv6 6-in-4 tunnel to TunnelBroker.net.

-* Scripts to collect troubleshooting information that helps us diagnose problems in the CeroWrt distribution.
+* Script to collect troubleshooting information that helps us diagnose problems in the CeroWrt distribution.

 The simplest way to import these scripts in your CeroWrt router is to use git.
 Use `opkg` or the web GUI to install the git package into CeroWrt.
 Then use the following commands to install the scripts into /usr/lib/CeroWrtScripts:

     cd /usr/lib
     git clone git://github.com/richb-hanover/CeroWrtScripts.git

 ---
 ## betterspeedtest.sh